thecristen/phone-your-rep-api/README.md

 ```
 bundle exec rake pyr_db_setup
 ```
-If you've already configured the database before, and are just resetting or updating, it's recommended that you just rake.
+If you've already configured the database before, and are just resetting or updating, it's recommended that you just rake and skip ahead to #Usage.
 It might take a few, so grab a cold one.
 If you're configuring for the first time, and/or you're getting errors, or you don't want to do a complete reset, or you're some kind of control freak, here are the manual steps:
 ```
 rails db:drop # skip this unless you're resetting
 rails db:create